Bidhannagar Municipal School: History

 The four-story building has a triangular shape with a small courtyard in the middle.
 A playground is beside the main building.
 The school has laboratories and equipment for sports.
-It encourages students to take part in cultural programmes and inter-school competition, including painting and chess competitions.
+It encourages students to take part in cultural programmes and inter-school competition, including painting, debate and chess competitions.

+The school's principal since 2010 is Bhaswati Chakraborty.
+In 2015, the school gave Chakraborty a notice asking her to become the principal of the primary section only, but she refused and filed a lawsuit.
+In 2022, some posters maligning the school's principal were found on the walls, having supposedly been put up at around 4:30am while the CCTV cameras were blocked.

 Student life

 The school has a primary department and a high school department up to 12th standard.
 It gives its students the option to study in Bengali or English.
 At the +2 level, there are Science, Humanities and Commerce streams.

 Students participate in an intra-school cultural event and competition every year known as the Shikhharthi Utsav (students' festival), and Foundation Day is celebrated every year on 1 July.
-Soccer championships, kabaddi competitions, quizzes and an annual sports day are held.
+Soccer championships, kabaddi competitions, quizzes, debate competition and an annual sports day are held.